alo9507/JustKeepClicking/content/blog/domain-driven-authentication/index.md

 <h3>Solving The Problem of Synchronizing Remote, Cached, and Runtime AuthSessions</h3>

-Raise your hand if this has ever happened to you while implementing authentication in an app:
+Raise your hand if this has ever happened to you while implementing authentication on a client:

 <i>You login
 </br>You kill the app